sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=pL9F9DSIOVg&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy presented in the video focuses on taking advantage of market trends during Easter-related holidays, specifically Good Friday and Holy Thursday.
-Here's a summary of the two strategies mentioned:
+### 1. Organized Summary of the Article

+#### **Themes**
+- Christian holidays (Easter, Holy Thursday) and their impact on U.S. stock trading.
+- Trading strategies based on these holidays.

+#### **Trading Products**
+- S&P 500: Focuses on the performance of this index during Easter week.
+- Stocks in general: Discusses overall stock market behavior during the holiday period.

+#### **Indicators**
+- Average gain per trade: Used to measure the profitability of the strategies.
+- Win rate: Indicates the success rate of the trading strategies.
+- Profit factor: A metric that compares the average profit to the average loss.

+#### **Strategy Details**

-1. **Easter Strategy**:
+**Easter Strategy:**
-   - **Entry**: Buy at the close on the Friday before Good Friday.
+- Entry point: Buy at the close on the Friday before Easter (one week before Good Friday).
-   - **Exit**: Sell at the close on Holy Thursday, four trading days later.
+- Exit point: Sell at the close of Holy Thursday, four trading days later.
-   - **Performance**: Over 63 years, this strategy has an average gain of 0.77% per trade, with a notable increase to 1.49% since the year 2000.
-Losses are relatively small compared to gains.
+- Rationale: The chart shows strong performance during Easter week with an average gain per trade.

-2. **Holy Thursday Strategy**:
+**Holy Thursday Strategy:**
-   - **Entry**: Buy at the close on Wednesday during Easter week.
+- Entry point: Buy at the close on Wednesday during Easter week.
-   - **Exit**: Sell at the close the next day, which is Holy Thursday.
+- Exit point: Sell at the close the next day (Holy Thursday).
+- Rationale: Despite being a short-term investment, it yields good results with a high win rate and profit factor.

+#### **Backtest Performance**

+**Easter Strategy:**
+- 63-year period:
+  - Average gain per trade: 0.77%
+  - Since 2000: Average gain per trade: 1.49%
+- Losses are relatively small, gains tend to be bigger.

+**Holy Thursday Strategy:**
+- 63 trades:
+  - Average gain per trade: 0.35%
+  - Win rate: 68%
+  - Profit factor: 4.1
+- It is among the five best trading days of the year.

+#### **Conclusions**
+- Easter and Holy Thursday present profitable trading opportunities.
+- The strategies are easy to execute with favorable metrics.
+- More trading ideas are available on their website.
+- Encouragement to like, subscribe, and good luck trading.

+---

+### 2. Direct Quotes from the Article
+- "Easter is a Christian holiday celebrated across the world but does it affect trading in U.S. stocks can we make money on Easter trading."
+- "The average gain per trade is a solid 0.77 percent over the 63-year period and it has been 1.49 since the year 2000.
+Losses are relatively small while the gains tend to be bigger."
-   - **Performance**: This strategy involves holding for only 24 hours but has been tested over 63 trades with an average gain of 0.35%, a win rate of 68%, and a profit factor of 4.1.
+- "Despite being invested only 24 hours, there are 63 trades the average gain per trade is 0.35 percent the win rate is 68 percent and the profit factor is 4.1 these are pretty good trading metrics."

-The video suggests that both strategies are based on historical data showing positive performance during these holidays, making Easter-related trading opportunities among the best days of the year for trading in U.S. stocks.
+- "It'...
 </details>

 <details>